What Does It Mean to Decolonize Heritage?

 We undertook a field research project in October 2020 to investigate these questions, speaking to 48 stakeholders in Nyanza District.
 We talked to heritage professionals and consultants, government authorities and business owners, and (the largest and most important group) local leaders.

 Our respondents consistently acknowledged that Rwanda’s top-down management system has alienated local communities.
 They said there was little connection between heritage resources and local people’s lives.
 At the same time, most of our respondents thought that heritage was and could be significant for the future of Nyanza’s residents—but that would require a shift in how it was handled.

 The most interesting idea for changing heritage management—and one that sheds light on how heritage might be decolonized in Rwanda—came from local leaders who represented groups of 14–20 households, the lowest level of Rwandan governance.
 We conducted interviews with these leaders at their agricultural fields and at local heritage sites such as Icyuzi cya Nyamagana, a lake that serves as one of the stops along the Nyanza trails.
 The lake was constructed as a fish-farming site at the direction of King Mutara III Rudahigwa after the Ruzagayura famine from 1943–1944.
-Still, despite its historical significance and integration into the tourism circuit, local people told us they had received little economic benefit from its
+Still, despite its historical significance and integration into the tourism circuit, local people told us they had received little economic benefit from its presence.

 Standing at the lake’s shore, local leaders told us, “We cannot own what we do not understand.
 We cannot own [anything] when we are not part of the entire process of management and planning.”

 These leaders shared that the way to change heritage management in Nyanza was to focus on creating an “ownership mindset” through active collaboration with local communities to manage sites.
 This would repair the rupture between communities and heritage management institutions, enabling people to benefit from these resources socially and economically.